-All things considered, the cost of living in Massachusetts covers a wide range, but is significantly higher than national average.
+All things considered, the cost of living in Massachusetts covers a wide range but is significantly higher than the national average.
 Property taxes in Western Massachusetts are slightly higher than the US average and the Eastern Massachusetts taxes are slightly below average.
 You will see slightly better prices, even for larger homes, the farther you get away from Boston, but your property taxes will be higher.
 Much like the rest of the country, the Massachusetts real estate market has been doing quite well for years and is now showing signs of cooling off.

 Highways and Public Transport